2002 IAAF World Cup

 The 9th IAAF World Cup in Athletics was an international track and field sporting event sponsored by the International Association of Athletics Federations.
 It was hosted by Madrid, September 21–22, 2002, in the Estadio La Peineta.
-The IAAF world cup event is currently held every four years.

 The team winner of the men's competition was Africa, while the Russian team took the women's cup.

 Overall results

 Men

 1 Great Britain originally finished eighth, but were disqualified in August 2003 after Dwain Chambers admitted to using THG between the beginning of 2002 and August 2003.
 All other individual results were allowed to stand, but the IAAF ruled these athletes received no score.